Skip to content Skip to footer

 Safety obligation: the employer remains liable even when working for a third-party customer

 Cass. soc.
-June 11, 2025, n° 24-13.083 F-B
+June 11, 2025, no. 24-13.083 F-B

 The French Supreme Court (Cour de cassation) censured this decision.
 It points out that Articles L. 4624-3 and L. 4624-6 of the French Labor Code require the employer to comply with the occupational physician’s recommendations, even when the employee is working for a third-party company.
-It is the employer’s responsibility to check that working conditions are in line with these recommendations, independently of any warning given by the employee.
+It is the employer’s responsibility to check that working conditions are in line with these recommendations, regardless of any warning given by the employee.

 References